Last Updated 11:54am, 26 May 2021

 Please refer to the latest government guidance about COVID-19 for health professionals and other organisations and Information Governance for health and care professionals.
 Advice on mental health and wellbeing available as well.

-Protective measures for holiday or after-school clubs and other out-of-school settings for children, including how the new national restrictions affect these activities, is available on the government website.
+Protective measures for holiday or after-school clubs and other out-of-school settings for children, is available on the government website.

 The government has guidance on safe working in education, childcare and children’s social care settings, including the use of personal protective equipment (PPE) and cleaning in non-healthcare settings.